design-tokens/community-group/technical-reports/format/design-token.md

 - at the group level
 - at the token level

-The `$type` property MUST be a plain JSON string, whose value is one of the values specified in this specification's respective type definitios.
+The `$type` property MUST be a plain JSON string, whose value is one of the values specified in this specification's respective type definitions.
 The value of `$type` is case-sensitive.

 For example: